gnarlyquack/dr-strangetest-documentation/Writing-Tests.md

 Fair enough.
 Let's add some.

+EasyTest operates as follows:

+- A **test** is a function or method whose name begins with `test`.
+When such a function or method is found, it is run.
+- Test methods are organized into test classes, which is any class whose name begins with `test`.
+When such a class is found, an instance of it is instantiated and it is searched for test methods.
+- Test functions and test classes are organized into test files, which is any PHP source file whose name begins with `test` (and has file extension `.php`).
+When such a file is found, it is included and searched for test functions and test classes.
+A test file may contain any combination of test functions and/or test classes.
+- Test files may be organized into test directories, which is any directory whose name begins with `test`.
+When such a directory is found, it is searched for test files and also for subdirectories whose name also begins with `test`.

+Names are matched without regards to case.

+EasyTest also loads Composer's autoloader so our project is automatically visible to our tests.

-Although we could put our tests in individual files right in our source directory, we should probably keep them organized together.
-So instead let's create a directory in our source directory named `tests`, inside of which we might have (after several iterations) the following files:
+Knowing this, we could put our tests in individual files right in our source directory.
+But let's instead keep them organized in a subdirectory named `tests`.
+After several iterations, we might end up with the following files:

 ```php
 <?php